input-output-hk/vrf-optimisation-tests/LIBSODIUM.md

 Cons:
 * We will always depend on a fork
-* Exposed EC API has terrible performance
+* Exposed EC API has bad performance.
+No implementation of useful operations for batch verification, such as multiscalar-multiplication (for variable bases).
 * No intention of merging non-standardised protocols (and us, using cutting edge crypto will most likely need such protocols)
 * Even doubt of merging standardised protocols if not widely used (e.g. VRF)